christophejunke/sdl2-event-loop/README.md

 When METHOD is `:WAIT` with a non-NIL `:TIMEOUT`, or when METHOD is `:POLL`, then `EVENT-TYPE` might be `:IDLE`.

-`EVENT-TYPE` might be one of the following keywords:
+`EVENT-TYPE` might also be one of the following keywords:

     :CONTROLLERAXISMOTION :CONTROLLERBUTTONDOWN
     :CONTROLLERBUTTONUP :CONTROLLERDEVICEADDED